Hackers News Hackers News

 Evolving Delivery Mechanisms

-• Native Binaries: Bundled .node files are hidden inside the extension code.
-A simple JavaScript file runs the binary, which contains embedded URLs that download malicious .vsix files for IDEs such as VS Code and Cursor.
+• Native Binaries: This method involves bundling .node files, hidden within the extension’s code.
+A simple JavaScript file then executes this binary, which contains embedded URLs used to download additional malicious .vsix files.
+These payloads are intended for installation within Integrated Development Environments (IDEs) such as VS Code and Cursor.

-• Obfuscated JavaScript: The malicious logic is heavily obfuscated and does not rely on bundled binary files.
-The code decodes itself at runtime, retrieves a malicious .vsix payload from a GitHub release, and installs it through command-line paths.
+• Obfuscated JavaScript: In this approach, the malicious logic is heavily obfuscated and does not rely on bundled binary files.
+The code decodes itself at runtime, subsequently retrieving a malicious .vsix payload from a GitHub release and installing it via command-line paths.

 Indicators of Compromise

-Security teams should monitor for the following indicators:
+Security teams should actively monitor for the following indicators associated with the GlassWorm campaign:

-According to Socket Research Team, developers must verify publisher namespaces and inspect download counts carefully before installing extensions from the Open VSX marketplace.
+According to the Socket Research Team, developers must exercise extreme caution when installing extensions from the Open VSX marketplace.
+Practical mitigation steps include:

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.